DigiChem/digichem.github.io/team.md

 <br />
 If you share these interests, have complementary expertise or simply want to expand your skillset in a Masters, PhD or Postdoctoral stay, please contact [Tiago](mailto:tiago.rodrigues@ff.ulisboa.pt) directly.
 All applications should include a cover letter highlighting research interests, a full CV and the names and addresses of two references. <br />
 <br />
 **Funded PhD and Postdoctoral positions will be advertised when available.
-Postdoctoral researchers are encouraged to obtain their own fellowships.**
+Postdoctoral researchers are encouraged to obtain their own fellowships.
+Currently, we have funding available for a postdoctoral researcher in the area of AI.**
 <br />
 <br />
 <br />